Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 For a start, it was pointed out that there could be two different types of markers: markers matching the properties of the installed wheel (as outlined previously), and markers matching the current system state.
-For example, the latter could be used to install the CUDA plugin if CUDA is available without actually having to publish a separate CUDA variant of the main package (think JAX).
+For example, the latter could be used to install the `nvidia` plugin if CUDA is available without actually having to publish a separate CUDA variant of the main package (think JAX).
 However, this is a recent development and it has not been pursued yet.